priyanshuxd9/poof_initial/README.md

 # Poof - Ephemeral Group Chats

-Poof is a web application that allows users to create temporary, self-destructing group chats.
-The core idea is to provide a platform for ephemeral conversations that automatically disappear after a set timer, ensuring privacy and a clean slate.
+Poof is a modern web application for creating temporary, self-destructing group chats.
+It provides a secure and private platform for conversations that automatically disappear after a user-defined timer, ensuring that what's said in Poof, stays in Poof... and then vanishes.

 ## Core Features

+-   **Secure Authentication**:
--   **Email Authentication**: Secure user sign-up and sign-in using email and a unique username.
+    -   User sign-up and sign-in with email, a unique username, and password.
+    -   Secure session management with Firebase Authentication.
+    -   Password reset functionality.
+-   **User Profiles**:
+    -   Users can update their username.
+    -   Customizable profile pictures with automatic image compression on upload.
+-   **Group Management**:
+    -   **Create Groups**: Easily start new groups with a name, description, and custom icon.
+    -   **AI-Powered Assistance**:
+        -   Generate creative group descriptions based on the group's name, purpose, and theme.
+        -   Get AI-driven suggestions for an appropriate self-destruct timer duration.
+    -   **Join Groups**: Seamlessly join existing groups using a unique, shareable 8-character invite code.
+    -   **Group Info**: A dedicated page to view group details, including the creator and a list of all members.
+-   **Real-Time Chat**:
--   **Text Chat**: Real-time, plain text messaging within groups.
+    -   Instant text messaging within groups powered by Firestore's real-time capabilities.
--   **Emoji Reactions**: Users can react to messages with emojis to enhance communication.
+    -   **Emoji Reactions**: React to any message with a thumbs-up or a selection of other emojis.
--   **Multimedia Sharing**: Share photos and videos within groups (up to 30MB per file).
--   **Unique Invite Code**: Each group has a unique, shareable invite code for easy joining (no passwords needed for invites).
+    -   Real-time display of user avatars and usernames, which update instantly if a user changes their profile.
+-   **Self-Destruct Timer**:
+    -   Each group has a mandatory self-destruct timer, configurable from 1 to 31 days.
+    -   A progress bar in the chat header shows the remaining time.
--   **Self-Destruct Timer**: Groups automatically "Poof" (all content deleted and group disbanded) after a user-defined timer (1 to 31 days).
-A warning is displayed when 15% of the time remains.
+    -   A prominent warning is displayed when less than 15% of the group's lifetime remains.
+-   **Dashboard**:
+    -   A personalized dashboard lists all of the user's active groups.
+    -   Groups are sorted by their expiration date, showing which will "Poof" soonest.
+-   **Modern UI/UX**:
+    -   Clean, responsive interface that works on desktop and mobile.
+    -   Light and Dark mode support, with an option to follow the system theme.
+    -   Polished components with smooth transitions and a professional feel.
+    -   Toasts and notifications for a better user experience.

 ## Tech Stack

 This project is built with a modern, robust tech stack:

 -   **Frontend**:
-    -   **Next.js**: React framework for server-side rendering, static site generation, and more (using App Router).
+    -   **Next.js**: React framework for server-side rendering and static site generation (using App Router).
     -   **React**: JavaScript library for building user interfaces.
     -   **TypeScript**: Superset of JavaScript that adds static typing.
 -   **UI & Styling**:
     -   **ShadCN UI**: Re-usable UI components built on Radix UI and Tailwind CSS.
     -   **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
     -   **Lucide React**: Library for beautiful and consistent icons.
+    -   **date-fns**: For elegant and reliable date formatting.
 -   **Backend & Database**:
     -   **Firebase**:
         -   **Authentication**: Manages user sign-up, sign-in, and sessions.
-        -   **Firestore**: NoSQL database for storing group information, messages, and user data (Note: Currently using a mock implementation in `src/lib/firebase.ts`).
+        -   **Firestore**: NoSQL database for storing group information, messages, and user data.
-        -   **Storage**: For storing multimedia files shared in chats (Note: Currently using a mock implementation).
+        -   **Storage**: For storing user profile pictures and group icons.
 -   **Artificial Intelligence**:
-    -   **Genkit (by Firebase)**: Toolkit for building AI-powered features, used for:
+    -   **Genkit (by Firebase)**: Toolkit for building AI-powered features, connected to Google's Gemini models.
-        -   Generating group descriptions.
-        -   Suggesting self-destruct timer durations.
 -   **State Management**:
-    -   React Context API (for authentication state).
+    -   React Context API (for global authentication state).
 -   **Forms**:
-    -   React Hook Form with Zod for validation.
+    -   React Hook Form with Zod for robust form validation.
+-   **Utilities**:
+    -   `browser-image-compression`: For client-side image compression to reduce storage and bandwidth.

 ## Styling Guidelines